dhoeben/esp32-opentherm/README.md

 ### 🧮 Equitherm Heating Curve
 This project implements a custom **Equithermic control algorithm** that dynamically adjusts the **boiler flow temperature** based on outdoor and indoor conditions.
 It uses the same principle as weather-compensated control, but allows you to fully tune the curve parameters via Home Assistant.
+This takes time, but eventually will save you a lot of money (and it is envoirmental friendly).

+You can also switch it off.

 <details>
 <summary><strong>More information</strong></summary>